mpaperno/AQ-OTx-Lua/README.md

 #### TELEMETRY scripts

-1. *telem1* - Main "all-in-one" telemetry desplay script showing many different values (see screenshot at top).
+1. *telem1* - Main "all-in-one" telemetry display script showing many different values (see screenshot at top).

 2. *telem1-light* - A simpler version of *telem1* with some features simply commented out.
 Use this as starting point for modifications -- and read the
 [Plain-text vs. pre-compiled](#plain-text-vs-pre-compiled-versions) section.